ImperialCollegeLondon/prefect-managedfiletransfer/README.md

 We recommend using a Python virtual environment manager such as uv, pipenv, conda or virtualenv.

-In one terminal start a prefect server, (probably in a venv)
+In one (venv) terminal start a prefect server with logs enabled

 ```bash
 export PREFECT_LOGGING_LEVEL="INFO"
 export PREFECT_LOGGING_EXTRA_LOGGERS="prefect_managedfiletransfer"